-Download your copy of Anderson Technologies’ Cyber Security Essentials Checklist for 2020!
+Download your copy of Anderson Technologies’ Cybersecurity Essentials Checklist for 2021!

 We’ve talked before about the Zero Trust model for IT security.
 Even if you aren’t ready to bring your entire IT architecture up to Zero Trust standards, several of its security measures are now common-sense protections against modern cyber threats.

 Multifactor Authentication (MFA) is quickly becoming the gold standard for preventing unauthorized access to your systems.
 In an age of Have I Been Pwned’s free credential checking and the all-too-often reuse of passwords, the question is no longer if your usernames and passwords have been stolen, but when and which ones.